obi-0/Project-20/project20.md

 #### Run the Tooling app

-Containerization of an application starts with creation of a file with a special name - 'Dockerfile'.
+Containerization of an application starts with the creation of a file with a special name - 'Dockerfile'.

 The Dockerfile can be considered as an instruction to the Docker on how to package application in a container.